📊 GT Key Takeaways

 - Positive tangible equity ($3.23B) offers some buffer

-- Weak quick ratio of 0.54x indicates acute liquidity stress with insufficient liquid assets
+- Quick ratio of 0.51x signals acute liquidity crisis; insufficient liquid assets to cover short-term obligations

 - Sustained losses and negative margins pressure solvency